Medically reviewed on June 5, 2018

-Placenta accreta is a serious pregnancy condition that occurs when blood vessels and other parts of the placenta grow too deeply into the uterine wall.
+Placenta accreta is a serious pregnancy condition that occurs when the placenta grows too deeply into the uterine wall.

 It's also possible for the placenta to invade the muscles of the uterus (placenta increta) or grow through the uterine wall (placenta percreta).

 Placenta accreta is considered a high-risk pregnancy complication.
-If placenta accreta is suspected during pregnancy, you'll likely need an early C-section delivery followed by the surgical removal of your uterus (hysterectomy).
+If the condition is diagnosed during pregnancy, you'll likely need an early C-section delivery followed by the surgical removal of your uterus (hysterectomy).

 Placenta accreta is thought to be related to abnormalities in the lining of the uterus, typically due to scarring after a C-section or other uterine surgery.
-This might allow the placenta to grow too deeply into the uterine wall.
 Sometimes, however, placenta accreta occurs without a history of uterine surgery.

 Many factors can increase the risk of placenta accreta, including:

 - Placenta position.
-If your placenta partially or totally covers your cervix (placenta previa) or sits in the lower portion of your uterus, you're at increased risk of placenta accreta.
+If the placenta partially or totally covers your cervix (placenta previa) or sits in the lower portion of your uterus, you're at increased risk of placenta accreta.

 - Maternal age.
 Placenta accreta is more common in women older than 35.

 - Previous childbirth.
-The risk of placenta accreta increases each time you give birth.
+The risk of placenta accreta increases as your number of pregnancies increases.

 - Premature birth.
-Placenta accrete might cause labor to begin early.
+Placenta accreta might cause labor to begin early.
 If placenta accreta causes bleeding during your pregnancy, you might need to deliver your baby early.

 If you have risk factors for placenta accreta during pregnancy — such as the placenta partially or totally covering the cervix (placenta previa) or a previous uterine surgery — your health care provider will carefully examine the implantation of your baby's placenta.

-- Imaging tests.
-Through ultrasound or magnetic resonance imaging (MRI), your health care provider can evaluate how the placenta is implanted in your uterine wall.
+Through an ultrasound or MRI, your health care provider can evaluate how deeply the placenta is implanted in your uterine wall.

 If your health care provider suspects placenta accreta, he or she will work with you to develop a plan to safely deliver your baby.

 In the case of extensive placenta accreta, a C-section followed by the surgical removal of the uterus (hysterectomy) might be necessary.
-This procedure, also called a cesarean hysterectomy, helps prevent the potentially life-threatening blood loss that can occur if part or all of the placenta remains attached after delivery.
+This procedure, also called a cesarean hysterectomy, helps prevent the potentially life-threatening blood loss that can occur if there's an attempt to separate the placenta.

-During the C-section, your health care provider will deliver your baby through an incision in your abdomen and a second incision in your uterus.
-After delivering your baby, your health care provider or another member of your health care team will remove your uterus — with the placenta still attached — to prevent severe bleeding.
+During your C-section, your health care provider will deliver your baby through an initial incision in your abdomen and a second incision in your uterus.
+After the delivery, a member of your health care team will remove your uterus — with the placenta still attached — to prevent severe bleeding.

-Rarely, the uterus and placenta might be allowed to remain intact, allowing the placenta to dissolve over time.
+Rarely, the uterus and placenta might be kept intact, allowing the placenta to dissolve over time.
 However, this approach can have serious complications, including: